tomaszbabiuk/aeplugin-onewire/README.md

-# This is a plugin for Automate-Everything providing support for 1-Wire devices (DS2408, DS18B20, DS2480B, DS2402)
+# Welcome

-This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)
+This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
+It provides a support for 1-Wire devices (DS2408, DS18B20, DS2480B, DS2402)

 # Directory setup
 ```bash